Albertokam/SQL_applestore/README.md

 ```
 ![description_lenght](../Screenshots/9.png)

 This is actually quite a finding, since the lenght of the description is directly correlate to the rating.
-So stakeholders should spend time on this topic.
+So stakeholders should spend time analyzing this topic.

 4.5.
 Check top-rated apps for each genre
 ```sql